-Companies – also SMEs and freelancers – must ensure that the data they have sent is truthful and they have to comply with data protection rights: access, deletion, objection and rectification.
+Companies – multi-nationals, SMEs and even freelancers – must ensure that the data they have sent is accurate and complies with data protection rights: access, deletion, objection and rectification.

-Confidentiality is one of the pivotal factors that are required from a company, business or organization.
+Confidentiality is a fundamental factor when processing data via WhatsApp.
 You must ensure that the data provided is kept safe and confidential.
-They may only be processed by authorized personnel and third persons may not access them.
+It must only be processed by authorized personnel and third persons must not, under any circumstances, have access.

-If one of the answers to following questions is no, you should review the compliance with the GDPR.
+If one of the answers to following questions is no, you should review your compliance with GDPR.

 - Do you control the professional use of this app by personnel?

-- Have you verified that the WhatsApp through which your personnel communicates with the customer is from company and not personal phone number?
+- Have you verified that the WhatsApp account through which your personnel communicates with the customer is a business number and not their personal one?

-- Have you informed your personnel that in groups with customers they should avoid sharing personal data?
+- Have you informed personnel that in groups with customers they should not be sharing personal data?

 - Do you have a data processing policy online?
-The rules of use of these and other applications in the field of the company should be described in this policy.
+The rules of use of these and other applications should be described in this policy.

 5. Security measures for protection of data sent or stored.